 • Facebook – This is viewed as the granddaddy of social media platforms, but there are still 2,797 million users on the platform including Millennials and Baby Boomers.
 Facebook makes it easy to list your hours of operation, contact information, menu, and post location updates.

 Obviously there are dozens of social media opportunities that you can take advantage of and lots of opportunity to promote your business for free.
-But you also only have so many hours in a day to create content and interact with online followers.
-I suggest starting out with a few of the most popular social media platforms and testing more platforms in the future as time allows.
+But keep in mind you only have so many hours in a day to create content and interact with online followers.
+I suggest starting out with the most popular social media platforms to avoid overwhelm.
+After all, you’ve got food to serve and a business to run.

 Step 8: Open for business